sotrh/learn-wgpu/docs/showcase/alignment/README.md

 - determine the member with the largest alignment and lets name it `max_member_align`
 - the alignment of the array is maximum(`max_member_align`, 16)

-### crates to make yuor struct compatible with std140
+### crates to make your struct compatible with std140

 [glsl_layout](https://github.com/rustgd/glsl-layout)
 [crevice](https://github.com/LPGhatguy/crevice)